wareya/BBAE/design.md

 endfunc
 ```

-This specifies at least 16 bytes of storage for the stack slot `a`, and creates a SSA variable a, and stores an i64 pointer to that stack slot in that SSA variable.
+This specifies at least 16 bytes of storage for the stack slot `a`, and creates a SSA variable a, and stores a pointer to that stack slot in that SSA variable.
 The pointer is assumed to not alias any other memory and cannot be used to access any data outside of its own stack slot.
 The storage will remain valid exactly until the function exits or the compiler knows that it cannot be legally accessed any more.

 Stack slots are analogous to LLVM's alloca.